 The study by Al-Masri (2020) on the use of various resources in teaching supports the findings of the study by Alzahrani (2020).
 This study was conducted to examine the use of various learning resources in teaching Arabic to non-native speakers.
 The findings of the study show that the use of diverse learning resources, such as textbooks, audiovisual materials, social media, and additional reading materials, can enhance the effectiveness of Arabic language teaching.
 The use of diverse resources can meet the learning needs of students with different learning styles.
-This study emphasizes the importance of using various learning resources in Arabic language teaching and provides evidence of the benefits of using diverse learning resources in enhancing the understanding and mastery of Arabic by non-native speakers.
+This study emphasises the importance of using various learning resources in Arabic language teaching and provides evidence of the benefits of using diverse learning resources in enhancing the understanding and mastery of Arabic by non-native speakers.

 The effectiveness of Arabic language teaching can also be measured by the level of qualification possessed by the teacher.
 In the study by Alkhawaldeh (2020), it was found that the qualification of the teacher has a significant relationship with the effectiveness of Arabic language teaching in Middle Eastern countries.
 The results of the study indicate that the qualification of the teacher plays a crucial role in enhancing the success of Arabic language teaching.
 Teachers who have good qualifications and a deep understanding of Arabic tend to influence the success of students in learning the language.
-This study emphasizes the importance of high-quality and competent teachers in achieving effective Arabic language teaching objectives.
+This study emphasises the importance of high-quality and competent teachers in achieving effective Arabic language teaching objectives.
 A previous study, Al-harbi (2019), also has a similar alignment in terms of findings and research objectives.
 This study examines the effect of teacher qualifications on Arabic language teaching to non-Arabic speaking students.
 The results of the study show that teacher qualifications influence the effectiveness of teaching.
 Qualified teachers have a positive impact on student achievement in learning Arabic.

 Effective teaching techniques are among the factors that have a positive impact on the success and progress of students in Arabic language.
 This can be demonstrated in the study by Abd Wahab and Sannusi (2019) regarding the effectiveness of concept mapping in teaching and learning Arabic language in secondary schools in Malaysia.
-These scholars tested the use of concept mapping in teaching and learning Arabic language in secondary schools in their study.
+The researchers test the use of concept mapping in teaching and learning Arabic language in secondary schools in their study.
 The findings of the study show that the use of concept mapping has a positive effect on the teaching and learning process of Arabic language at the secondary level.
 Students are able to understand Arabic and apply their communication skills effectively and fluently.
 Atoh (2020) in his study supports the teaching techniques used by Mohd Helmy Abd Wahab & Shahrul Nazmi Sannusi (2019).
-His study found a difference in student achievement between conventional teaching and teaching using mind mapping.
+His study finds a difference in student achievement between conventional teaching and teaching using mind mapping.
 This is based on the increase in marks obtained by students in Test 2.
 The mean obtained in Test 2 was 64.5, an increase of 32.3, more than half of the mean in Test 1.